 Day 11: See a Live Christmas Show at a Myrtle Beach Theatre

 It’s not Christmas at the beach without a night out to a live performance at one of our award-winning theaters!
-Catch The Christmas Show of the South and enjoy the beautiful lobby of The Carolina Opry, settle into The South’s Grandest Christmas Show at the Alabama Theatre or experience the excitement of the Christmas show at Pirate’s Voyage in Myrtle Beach.
-View the 11th Day of Christmas.
+Catch The Christmas Show of the South and enjoy the beautiful lobby of The Carolina Opry, settle into The South’s Grandest Christmas Show at the Alabama Theatre or experience the excitement of the Christmas show at Pirates Voyage in Myrtle Beach.
+Read more about each show in our blog!

 Day 12: Purchase Last Minute Christmas Gifts